yolorollo/docs/docs/installation.md

 ### Find postgresql connexion values

-Impress uses a postgresql db as backend so if you have a provider, obtain the necessary information to use it.
-If you do not have, you can install a postgresql testing environment as follow:
+Docs uses a postgresql database as backend, so if you have a provider, obtain the necessary information to use it.
+If you don't, you can install a postgresql testing environment as follow:

 ```
 $ helm install postgresql oci://registry-1.docker.io/bitnamicharts/postgresql -f examples/postgresql.values.yaml